-Any supply (including computers) or equipment shall be protected while on location or during transportation and used at an approved off site work location.
+Any supply (including computers) or equipment shall be protected while on location or during transportation and used at an approved off-site work location.
 Staff shall not leave assets in a car or unattended location for any period of time with the exception of quick stops.
 Workforce Alliance prefers assets to be out of view of others if at all possible when secured.
+Additionally, to protect the facilities, no outside furniture or office equipment may be brought into any Workforce Alliance property without the approval of the COO.